Memory

 Bernadette Mayer passed away on November 22, 2022.
 We remember her here where you will also find links to many tributes and remembrances that attest to the immense love for her work and its profound influence.
 On May 12, 2023 the Bernadette Mayer Memorial Celebration took place at the Poetry Project in NYC.

-Bernadette Mayer, 1945-2022 is the author of over thirty books including the acclaimed Midwinter Day (1982), a book-length poem written during a single day in Lenox, Massachusetts, as well as the The Desires of Mothers to Please Others in Letters (1994), and most recently Milkweed Smithereens which—like Works and Days (2016)—is a finalist for the National Book Critics Circle Award in Poetry.
-Associated with the New York School as well as the Language poets, Mayer has also been an influential teacher and editor.
+Bernadette Mayer, 1945-2022, authored of over thirty books including the acclaimed Midwinter Day (1982), a book-length poem written during a single day in Lenox, Massachusetts, as well as the The Desires of Mothers to Please Others in Letters (1994), and most recently Milkweed Smithereens which—like Works and Days (2016)—was a finalist for the National Book Critics Circle Award in Poetry.
+Associated with the New York School as well as the Language poets, Mayer was also an influential teacher and editor.
 In the art world, she is best known for her collaboration with Vito Acconci as editors of the influential mimeographed magazine 0 TO 9.

 press